-When the BIOS settings are opened, navigate to the “Boot” section and change the priority of the source.
-That is, place the connected USB to the first place.
+When the BIOS settings are opened, navigate to the "Boot" section and change the priority of the source.
+That is, place the connected USB in the first place.

 Afterward, restart the system when the BIOS settings are changed.
 This time, the system will load the application from the connected bootable media.
 Now, you can easily restore disk data by following a simple click-through process.